orzcode/library_project/README.md

 Make Query button the default - two submit buttons with no onsubmit? other way?
 ~~~
 TODO: Improve modal; always center on screen?
-TODO: Click (with confirmation) to change from Complete?
-Yes to No
 TODO: enter button defaults to Query